 Why Choose a Dude Ranch for Your Family Vacation

 Dude ranches are unique and fun for several reasons.
 “It’s a more personal vacation than Disney or cruises,” says Colleen Hodson, executive director for the Dude Ranchers’ Association.
 The association has 100-plus ranch members west of the Mississippi.

 “You’re there with no more than 200 people.
 It’s a place to connect and reconnect,” she says.
 “It gives you time to eat and play as a family.”

-Since dude ranches are typically family owned (some for many generations), they are super kid friendly.
-Ranch staff interact with kids and adults, making you feel like part of their family.
+Since dude ranches are typically family-owned (some for many generations), they are super kid-friendly.
+Ranch staff interacts with kids and adults, making you feel like part of their family.
 Kids become friends with the wranglers, cooks and other families.
 Ask a wrangler and they’ll tell you that many guests become close and time their annual family vacations to be together year after year.

 Typically, most dude ranches are all-inclusive.
 That covers horseback riding, accommodations, most or all meals, a bunch of western-themed activities, and children’s programs.
 But some activities are available for an additional fee.
 Know in advance what’s covered.

 Expect to eat well!
 “Guests will discover that dining at a dude ranch will be one of the most memorable parts of their vacation,” says Hodson.